glitchwrks/ehbasic_r6501/README.md

 EhBASIC for Rockwell R6501/R6511
 --------------------------------

+**CAUTION!** `master` is still a work-in-progress branch for this project, consider anything on it highly experimental!

 This repository contains a version of the EhBASIC interpreter for the Rockwell R6501 and R6511 single-chip microprocessors.
 These processors are 6502-like, but contain some significant differences:

 * Zero page is internal to the processor, and smaller than 256 bytes